mvincent7891/bart_art/proposal.md

-## BartArt Proposal
+## Transit PathFinder Proposal

 ### Background

-BartArt is a path-finding algorithm visualizer, similar to [PathFinding.js][pfjs] [pfjs]https://qiao.github.io/PathFinding.js/visual/.
+Transit PathFinder is a path-finding algorithm visualizer, similar to [PathFinding.js][pfjs] [pfjs]https://qiao.github.io/PathFinding.js/visual/.
 The app will allow a user to select a city and destination and arrival stations.
 Next, it animates the process of finding the shortest path between the two stations.
 In the minimally viable product, shortest path will be calculated as the minimal number of nodes between the stations.
 In future versions, distance between stations as well as real time arrival and departure data will be used to calculate shortest paths.

 ### Functionality & MVP